StevenChangZH/Markdown_python_compiler/README.md

 Some .js scripts used from Markdown interpreter of R studio.

-My development environment is Mac OS 10.10.1, python version 2.7, safari 8.0.2
+Our development environment is Mac OS 10.10.1, python version 2.7, safari 8.0.2

+This project can be run in Mac OS 10.10.1 and Ubuntu 14.04 LTS

 Current version is 7.0